atcol/Real-World-Akka/README.md

 #### "If In Doubt, Push It Out"

-> Instead of letting actors grow, let common behaviour or longer-running tasks be delegated to workers
+> Instead of letting an actor's behaviour grow, delegate common behaviour or longer-running tasks to workers

 Actors can quickly grow in behaviour and responsibilities.
 This in turn can increase the risk of failure which can, and will, impact all children and clients.
 If you find yourself squinting whilst reasoning about the actor, consider pushing out common behaviour to an shortly-lived "worker".
 This worker is given `sender()` and all the other parameters it needs at creation time, and is then left to complete/wait/do whatever to achieve the task, stopping itself once complete.
 The added benefit is that you keep your actors small and encourage `K.I.S.S` through reduced responsibilities and behaviour that's testable and reusable.
+This is especially true for non-trivial domains.

 ### Structural / Creational